Frankiamme/linkshortener/feedback.md

 - The Screenshots aren't displaying, it looks the the URL is not fetching the image
 - Checkout this template, [Readme Template](https://gist.github.com/martensonbj/6bf2ec2ed55f5be723415ea73c4557c4)

+# App.jsx
+- It is highly discouraged to perform DOM manipulation in ReactJs i.e. `new ClipboardJS(".btn");` The '.btn' is treated a selector by the ClipboardJS lib.
+You have a look [this](git@github.com:nkbt/react-copy-to-clipboard.git), I think it is a better option
+-